Flotomate/product_docs/source/admin/it-infrastructure/dns-config.rst

 In the DHCP protocol, the IPs of Assets keep on changing, so the hostname of a machine is taken as the unique identifier.
 The DNS maps all the hostnames of the Assets with their IP addresses.
-Flotomate connects with the DNS using the information provided by the administrator in the DNS Configuration page (Primary DNS and Secondary DNS) during polling (scanning of existing Assets).
+Motadata connects with the DNS using the information provided by the administrator in the DNS Configuration page (Primary DNS and Secondary DNS) during polling (scanning of existing Assets).